lextudio/AvaloniaVSCode/CONTRIBUTING.md

 ## Run and Debug

 Hit `F5` this will a new vscode window with the dev extension running.
-Open an avalonia project to use it.
+Open an Avalonia project to use it.

 ## Package Extension